Road Trips to the Boundary

 From Alberta, take Hwy 1 to Revelstoke.
-From here you can access Boundary Country on the Boundary Monashee Road Trip.
-Drive south on Hwy 23 to Nakusp and enjoy the hot springs before you connect with Hwy 6 south.
-You’ll drive through the Kootenays and connect with Hwy 3 at Castlegar where you’ll travel west to Christina Lake.
-From there it’s a short drive to all that Boundary Country has to offer.
+From here, you can access Boundary Country on the Boundary Monashee Road Trip.
+Drive south on Hwy 23 to Nakusp and enjoy the hot springs before connecting with Hwy 6 south.
+You’ll drive through the Kootenays and connect with Hwy 3 at Castlegar, where you’ll travel west to Christina Lake.
+From there, it’s a short drive to all that Boundary Country has to offer.

 From the USA